 Important: Advance reservations are required during the peak season in spring!

-During the peak of the season (April 20 to May 6, 2019), tickets for a specific date and time slot have to be purchased in advance in order to enter Kawachi Wisteria Garden.
+During the peak of the season, tickets for a specific date and time slot have to be purchased in advance in order to enter Kawachi Wisteria Garden.
 Visitors without advance reservations will not be allowed into the garden!